mbeddr/mps-platform-docs/src/doc/docs/mps_internal/classloading.md

 ## Classloaders

-Different classloaders exist: bootstrap-class-loader, IDEA plugin classloaders and module class loaders.
+Different classloaders exist: bootstrap-class-loader, IDEA plugin classloaders, and module class loaders.
-Loading a class into an MPS module involves the module class loader, the class of its dependencies and the bootstrap-class-loader.
+Loading a class into an MPS module involves the module class loader, the class of its dependencies, and the bootstrap class loader.
-If a class comes from a jar in the MPS/lib folder (a bootstrap-loaded class), you practically can’t load another version of it.
+If a class comes from a JAR in the MPS/lib folder (a bootstrap-loaded class), you practically can’t load another version of it.
 They also have different life cycles.

-Module class loaders can reload classes after rebuilding and are resilient towards hot reloading.
+Module class loaders can reload classes after rebuilding and are resilient toward hot reloading.
-IDEA plugin class loaders are just for the installed plugins and didn't know what to do if a class needs reloading during runtime in the past.
-New versions of the intelliJ platform know how to reload classes, but now we’re with MPS’ implementation.
+IDEA plugin class loaders are just for the installed plugins and don't know what to do if a class needs reloading during runtime in the past.
+New versions of the IntelliJ platform know how to reload classes, but now we’re within the MPS' implementation.

-The IDEA plugin classloaders load jars from the /plugins/<plugin-name>/lib directory.
+The IDEA plugin classloaders load JARs from the */plugins/&lt;plugin-name>/lib* directory.
-Jars from the /lib directory of the RCP are loaded from the root class loader.
+Jars from the */lib* directory of the RCP are loaded from the root class loader.
 For your RCP, you usually don't want to put anything there.
-Code inside an IDEA plugin classloader may not access classes from module-class loaders but vice versa is fine If you pass a module-loaded class to an IDEA plugin-loaded class and reload the module-loaded class, and then try to access the stale class, you might get a *ClassNotFoundException*.
+Code inside an IDEA plugin classloader may not access classes from module class loaders but vice versa is fine If you pass a module-loaded class to an IDEA plugin-loaded class and reload the module-loaded class, and then try to access the stale class, you might get a *ClassNotFoundException*.
 If you register a class in the plugin.xml, you should make sure it can be loaded from the IDEA plugin classloader.
-To do so, add its jar to the /lib folder of your intellij-plugin.
+To do so, add its JAR to the /lib folder of your IntelliJ-plugin.

 | location                         | description                             | Java class                                    |
 |----------------------------------|-----------------------------------------|-----------------------------------------------|